erika1392/digital-electronics-1/labs/01-gates/assigment.md

-1. Equations of all three versions of logic function f(c,b,a):
+1. Equations of all three versions of logic function f(c,b,a): nope

    ![Logic function](images/equations.png)